nadia-polikarpova/cyclegg/README.md

 ### TODO

 - prop_61: why cannot prove with List Nat?
+- Optimize lemma generation so that we can run it with all RHSs and keep scrutinees
 - Detect vacuous goals from condition splitting
 - Logging: how to print out which lemma we are applying?
 - Implement fancier termination checking